Thanks, Rush, for the honor of being here for the second day.

 He believes in government.

-President Bush, on the other hand, you know, maybe was imposing freedom on Iraqis, but it's still he was believing in freedom.
+President Bush, on the other hand, maybe was imposing freedom on Iraqis, but it's still he was believing in freedom.

-There's some societies that have never known what this is what this is like.
+There are some societies that have never known what this is like.

-And and they are very comfy in in the the uh in the womb that uh the that that totally totalitarianism can on occasion provide.
+And they are very comfy in the womb that totalitarianism can on occasion provide.

 You can always find some way to positively spin socialism, communism, whatever you like.